 This is the percent of residents that suffered from a urinary tract infection.
 Urinary tract infections are routinely the result of facilities with lower levels of hygiene.
 Closer supervision limits the number of UTI's sustained by residents in a nursing home.
 Keep in mind that this statistic is sometimes skewed by the fact that facilities have different reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication

-This is the percent of patients who were given antipsychotic medications.
-While antipsychotic medications may be vital to many residents, it is important to confirm these drugs are being used only where medically required.
-In limited cases, high levels of antipsychotic drug use may mean that a nursing home is using these medications to subdue residents.
+This tells you the percentage of residents prescribed antipsychotic medications.
+While antipsychotic medications may be vital to many residents, it is important to confirm these drugs are being used appropriately.
+In limited situations, excessive reliance on these medications may indicate a facility is using these medications to control patient behavior.